Skip to content

 After creating a tax transaction to record a sale to your customer, you might need to record refunds.
 These are also represented as tax transactions, with type=reversal.
 Reversal transactions offset an earlier transaction by having amounts with opposite signs.
 For example, a transaction that recorded a sale for 50 USD might later have a full reversal of -50 USD.

-When you issue a refund (using Stripe or outside of Stripe) you need to create a reversal tax transaction with a unique reference.
+When you issue a refund (using Stripe or outside of Stripe), you must create a reversal tax transaction with a unique reference.
 Common strategies include:

 • Append a suffix to the original reference.
 For example, if the original transaction has reference pi_123456789, then create the reversal transaction with reference pi_123456789-refund.